Moyo75/hng-dragonstone-ui/README.md

 Making changes

     CD hng-dragonstone-ui on your pc
-    Create a new file if you're working on a new page, or open an existing php page file to make updates (Note: Observe file structure and patterns, include head/nav where necessary) use git status to check modifications
+    Create a new file if you're working on a new page, or open an existing page file to make updates (Note: Observe file structure and patterns, include head/nav where necessary) use git status to check modifications
     git add to mount the files modified